MichaelThomasWolff/Security-Analyst-Projects-Udacity/README.md

 Tools used in this projec:

+* Oracle VM VirtualBox
 * Microsoft Threat Modeling Tool.
 You can learn more about this tool here.
 * OWASP Threat Dragon.
 You can learn more about this tool here.
 * A generic drawing platform like draw.io.
-(Although this tool is not recommended.)